Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

 \section{Generalized testing of forbidden patterns}

-In this section, we define formally the problem of testing (or deciding) $\nu$ appearance with certain leg-mapping.
-We then provide the formal algorithm for the relaxation of this testing problem, which we call $\mathsf{GeneralizedTesting}_{\pi}(\nu,\phi, D)$.
-This will provide, in turn, the algorithm for testing $\pi$-freeness.
-We then provide a description of the same algorithm, and a proof sketch for the case $\nu \in \mathcal S_3$ and for a specific leg-mapping $\phi$.
-This is the first non-trivial case, and it exhibits the ideas of the general case, while it might be easier to follow.
-This is followed by a correctness proof for the most general case.
+In this section, we formally define the problem of testing (or deciding) freeness from $\nu$-appear\-ances with a certain leg-mapping.
+We then provide an algorithm for a relaxation of this testing problem.
+Our algorithm for testing $\pi$-freeness is based on this.
+A description of the algorithm, and a proof sketch for the case of patterns of length $3$ for specific leg-mappings is provided in~\cref{sec:example3}.
+It illustrates some of the ideas for the general case, and it might be easier to follow.
+This is followed by an algorithm and a correctness proof for the most general case.